chameleon-system/chameleon-shop/src/EcommerceStatsBundle/README.md

 # eCommerce Statistics Bundle

-This CMS bundle serves chameleon's shop statistic stuff.
+This bundle generates statistics reports and exposes them in multiple ways in the backend.

 After installation, ensure to create these sym links: